 Because some entries are for CDs rather than vinyl albums, track listings are sometimes in the wrong order or may contain extra tracks.
 You can edit an incorrect or incomplete listing as follows:

 You can also edit the track listing subsequently in the Split Tracks window.
 Doing it there has the advantage that you can Undo () and Redo () any changes you make.
 If the retrieved listing does not contain track times (or if they are inaccurate), it is worth typing them in if you have them to hand, especially for classical music.
 VinylStudio will then position trackbreak markers for you in roughly the right places.

-VinylStudio can download album art from the Amazon and Discogs websites.
+VinylStudio can download album art from the Discogs and Music Brainz databases.
 This is then embedded in the files generated when VinylStudio saves your tracks (but not for WAV files).

 To retrieve album art from one of the online databases, lookup the album in the same way as described above.
 Then click Fetch Album Art to see the cover as a thumbnail, at which point the button changes to Import Album Art.
 Click this in turn to download the album cover and store it as a file in your recordings folder.
 Note that you can download album art from one looked-up album and use the track listing from another, even if they come from a different databases.
-The Track Type database does not contain album art and coverage in Music Brainz is currently rather patchy.
+Coverage in Music Brainz is currently rather patchy.

 You can also import album art from a file on your hard disk.
 To do this, select Edit Album Details from the Album menu and click on the 'Album Art' tab.
 You can also drag album art from most browsers to this tab, or use Copy and Paste.